whscienceteacher/whscienceteacher.github.io/chemistry.md

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.

 [Air Pressure Paper](/airpressurepaper/) - **Pressure** - Very simple simulation of air particles hitting a paper.
 Drag the right edge of the paper to change its size.
 Measures the width of the paper and the number of hits per second.
 I once started the year with trying to flip a ruler with a single sheet of news paper on it.
 This simulation helped the students make sense of why the news paper is able to stop the ruler if it is flat but not if it is folded up.
 Text is huge because I used it on a projector as a whole class.
+Also available in a [Version](/airpressurepaper/N/) that allows students to control the number of air molecules.

 [Balloon](/balloon/) - **Pressure** - Look for gas patterns using a particle model of an inflated balloon.
 Students can change the number of particles and the temperature and see how the size of the balloon changes.
 The balloon size depends on collisions with the particles, something the students can figure out through observation.
 I originally made this for astronomy, so the base version doesn’t show gas outside the balloon.
 There is a version showing the [balloon in an atmosphere](/balloon/atmo/) where the balloon only shrinks when hit by gas on the outside.
 There are also versions in °C for the [base version](/balloon/c/) and [atmosphere version](/balloon/atmo/c/).
 Note: This simulation does not try to accurately model temperature.
 It cannot be used for a mathematical representation of gas laws.

 [Bond Energy Happiness](/bondenergyhappiness/) - **Energy and Bonds** - This is my attempt at dispelling the common misconception that breaking bonds releases energy.
 I tried to make it clear that it is the reforming of more stable bonds that release energy.

+[Cooking](./cooking/) - **Chemistry** - Particle level sinulation of food in an oven to demonstrate how heat transfers from a gas to a solid.
+This is the only version of this I have, but the code is easy to extend to other situations if people are interested.

 [Heat Capacity](/heatcapacity/) - **Heat** - Heat or cool metal balls of different sizes and materials and put it in water to measure the change in water temperature.
 You can watch visually or export a data series as csv.